maestroi/nimiq-doom/README.md

 ### Running the Uploader

-The uploader is a standalone CLI tool that should be run directly (not via Docker Compose):
+The uploader is a standalone CLI tool:

 ```bash
 cd uploader